Established

 Park Resources

-The District consists of approximately 1012 acres of 31 parklands.
+The Quincy Park District consists of approximately 1,032 acres of 30 parklands.
 Facilities include an administrative building with programming space and an indoor playground, 1 outdoor swimming pool with a waterslide.
-Moorman Park complex with the Lake Side Coffee, batting cage/miniature golf, paddleboat, Kayaks, multipurpose courts that include pickleball courts, 1 tennis court, and 1 basketball/Futsal (Soccer) court, 2 sands volleyball courts operation with concession stand, 222-slip marina and public boat launching ramps, irrigated 27-hole public golf course with clubhouse, pro shop, disc golf course and concessions, lighted baseball/softball/t-ball synthetic and dirt turf fields, lighted tennis courts, soccer/football fields, basketball courts, 23 picnic shelters, fishing lake, 15 playground sites, 2 outdoor fitness station, archery range, trailer dumping station, walking/jogging paths, and a paved walking/bike trail from the riverfront to 24th Street.
+Moorman Park complex with the Lake Side Coffee sits next to the fishing lake that has 2 accessible fishing docks, batting cage, an 18 hole miniature golf course, 5 paddleboats, kayaks, 4 multipurpose courts that include 6 pickleball courts, a basketball court and Futsal (Soccer) court, 2 sand volleyball courts with a concession stand.
+Art Keller Marina hosts a 222-slip marina which has 3 public boat launching ramps in Kesler Park.
+Westview Golf Course has an irrigated 27-hole public golf course with clubhouse, pro shop, disc golf course and concessions.
+The District contains 5 baseball/softball/t-ball synthetic turf fields, 13 lighted tennis courts, 2 irrigated soccer fields as well as 7 additional soccer/football fields located at the newly acquired Paul Dennis Complex, 6 basketball courts, 24 picnic shelters, 22 playground sites, 2 outdoor fitness stations, archery range, trailer dumping station.
+5 miles of nature trails located along the paved walking/biking Bill Klingner Trail that runs from the riverfront to 36th Street.

 Programs and Services